-Monotone circuits with summation and production gates Next we consider a model that further generalises quantified monotone circuits.
+Monotone circuits with summation and production gates Note that it is unclear if quantified monotone circuits are closed under compositions.
+We therefore also consider a model that generalizes quantified monotone circuits and is trivially closed under compositions.
 Here summation and production gates are allowed to appear anywhere in the circuit.

-Definition 3.7 (Algebraic circuits with summation and production gates).
-An algebraic circuit with summation, production gates is a directed acyclic graph with leaves (nodes with in-degree zero) labelled by formal variables and constants from the field, and other nodes labelled by addition (+), multiplication $(\times)$ , summation $(sum_z)$ or production $(prod_z)$ .
+Definition 3.8 (Algebraic circuits with summation and production gates).
+An algebraic circuit with summation, production gates is a directed acyclic graph with leaves (nodes with in-degree zero) labelled by formal variables and constants from the field, and other nodes labelled by addition (+), multiplication (\times) , summation (sum_z) or production $(prod_z)$.

 The leaves compute their labels, and addition, multiplication nodes compute the operation they are labelled by, on the polynomials along its incoming edges.
-The nodes labelled by summation or production computes the polynomial described in Definition 2.9.
+The nodes labelled by summation or production computes the polynomial described in Definition 2.6.
 There is a unique node of out-degree zero called the root, and the circuit is said to compute the polynomial computed at the root.